Skip to Main Content

 The 2,100-square-foot rooftop organic garden is not decorative.
 Gardens at this scale, maintained at altitude with Vancouver's rainfall patterns, produce meaningful yields across growing seasons and can supply herbs, edible flowers, and greens that go directly into service below.
 The adjacent honeybee apiary extends that logic: honey harvested on-site enters the kitchen and bar program with a traceability that purchased honey cannot match.
 Among Vancouver's luxury hotels, this kind of vertical integration between accommodation and food production remains relatively rare, and it positions Fairmont Waterfront differently from peers like the Loden Hotel or the Wedgewood Hotel, which offer strong dining programs without the same production infrastructure on-site.

 The Chef's Bench format inside ARC deserves attention as a structural choice.
 Communal tasting formats and open-kitchen counters have proliferated across North American hotel dining over the past several years, but the Chef's Bench positions the kitchen as the social center rather than a performance backdrop.
 The chalkboard menu of chef's picks, paired with local craft beers and wines, keeps the offer fluid and seasonally responsive in a way that fixed menus cannot.
-For travellers arriving via the adjacent Canada Place terminal after a cruise, or for those staying multiple nights who want a repeat visit that feels different each time, that flexibility matters.
+For travellers arriving via the adjacent Canada Place terminal after a cruise, or for those staying multiple nights who want a repeat visit, that flexibility matters.

 Location as Infrastructure